 The Pisgah National Forest, located in southwest North Carolina near Asheville, is comprised of 504,181 acres.
-There are nine developed campgrounds, all of which met the selection criteria.
+There are eight developed campgrounds, all of which met the selection criteria.

 The area of North Carolina where the Pisgah National Forest is located is rich in natural beauty and geographic diversity.
 Although probably the easiest way to reach the Forest is using Interstate 40, the most attractive route is the Blue Ridge Parkway.
 Each Fall the Parkway becomes the route of choice for visitors to the Pisgah National Forest who wish to enjoy the autumn colors.
 Springtime finds the Parkway lined with flowery clouds of soft white and rosy pink from the hundreds of blooming dogwood and red bud trees.
 Soon the rhododendrons start blooming throughout the Forest.
 Considered a most annoying plant by early foresters of the area, the rhododendrons, with their large creamy white flowers, grow to amazing heights along the roads and the many hiking trails.
 When not covered with blossoms, the rhododendron's large, dark green, leather textured leaves add color and contrast to the Forest's foliage.